Emuzex/virgo-ui/docs/guide/getting-started/installation.md

 </template>
 ```

-<em class="block mt-12 mb-10">Probably you might not want to globally register the components.
-You can also follow the approaches below:</em>
+<em class="block mt-12 mb-10">It's understandable if you prefer not to register the components globally.
+Consider these alternative methods instead:</em>

 ### Tree Shaking